-A statutory demand is a written demand for payment served by a creditor on a company.
+A form 509h creditors statutory demand for payment of a debt is a written demand for payment served by a creditor on a company.
 The Corporations Act 2001 (Cth) outlines the circumstances in which a statutory demand can be made and set aside.

-If you have been served with a statutory demand and there is a defect in the demand causing substantial injustice, a genuine dispute about the debt claimed, or a counter claim against the person who served the statutory demand, then you can apply to set aside the statutory demand.
+If you have been served with a statutory demand and there is a defect in the demand causing substantial injustice, a genuine dispute about the debt claimed, or a counter claim against the person who served the statutory demand, then you can apply to the Supreme Court or Federal Court to set aside the statutory demand.

 Under the Corporations Act an application to set aside a statutory demand may only be made within 21 days after the demand is served.
 S459G(3) provides that an application must have an affidavit supporting it filed with the court, and that a copy of the application and supporting affidavit are served on the person who served the demand on the company.

 Any formal defects in the statutory demand could form the basis of an application to set it aside.
 However S459J(2) provides that a court must not set aside a statutory demand merely because of a defect.
 This application can be made if there is a defect in the demand and substantial injustice will be caused by that defect under s549G for an order pursuant to s549G(1)(a).